Mountain bike - Intermediate

 3 - 4 hr

-The Rerekapa track starts at Kiwi Road and crosses open farmland, through two gates, then turns left across Blacketts Creek.
+The Rerekapa track starts at Kiwi Road and crosses open farmland then turns left across Blacketts Creek.
 The track skirts the base of the ridge and winds to the top of a low saddle then down through undisturbed tawa/kamahi forest into the valley.
 There have been sightings of kokako in this area.

 The Rerekapa Hut is nearby.
 This basic back country hut is privately managed but is available for public use.
 Please contact Rerekapa Hut Supporters Incorporated: ph 06 7526818 for details of fees and bookings.